 Oh these humble little leaves drifting from noble oaks have much to teach.

-And even if you live in a land absent of seasons, surely nature is leading you to deeper truth too.
+And even if you live in a land absent of seasons, surely nature is leading you by the hand to deeper truth too.

 Learning to Recognize the Sacred